noi-techpark/it.bz.opendatahub.databrowser/doc/developers/vue-components.md

 </script>
 ```

-The next step is to register the new component to be usable by the Databrowser App:
+The next step is to register the new component to be usable by the Data Browser App:

 1. add the component name to the [types.ts](../../databrowser/src/domain/cellComponents/types.ts) file to the enum `CellComponent`